MineoGames/MineoGames.github.io/_posts/2020-07-06-QUICK-VULKAN-OPENGL-COMPARISON.md

 As a result of this first comparison, <b> Vulkan wins the preformance match</b>.

 Of course, this is not complete, but it's a start.
 For example, it would be interesting to reproduce the test in a more stressful situtation (many objets, lights, particles...)

+__Don't want to miss the next tech blog?
+We'll keep you posted.__

+{% include en/subscribe-form.html title="Subscribe to the newsletter" %}